Link: Apply now for the Chase Sapphire Preferred® Card or Chase Sapphire Reserve® Card

 What makes the Sapphire Reserve better than the Sapphire Preferred?
 The card should really only be “costing” you $250 per year (after factoring in the $300 travel credit, which is nearly good as cash).

-For that, the major advantages are a Priority Pass membership, 3x points on travel (rather than 2x points on travel with the Sapphire Preferred), the ability to redeem points for 1.5 cents each toward a travel purchase (rather than 1.25 cents each), and the improved temporary perks with DoorDash, and Lyft, which can really add up.
+For that, the major advantages are valuable airport lounge access, 3x points on travel (rather than 2x points on travel with the Sapphire Preferred), and the ability to redeem points for 1.5 cents each toward a travel purchase (rather than 1.25 cents each).

 Read a full review of the Chase Sapphire Reserve.